alexandreoliv/alexandreoliv/README.md

 It was clear to me that I wanted to study Computer Science when I grew up.
 And that's what I did.
 After completing my undergraduate in Brazil I moved to Germany and many doors opened to me.
 I travelled to more than 90 countries in five continents, got fascinated by the craft beer renaissance and dedicated some time learning about alcoholic beverages.
 The beer hobby became a profession.

 The hospitality industry suffered greatly during the pandemic.
 I took advantage of the confinement and completed a web development bootcamp on Ironhack.
 I feel fresh again.
-Remote working would be a plus as I intend to deliver awesome code from ever-changing locations around the globe.
+I'm currently open for work — remote working would be a plus as I intend to deliver awesome code from ever-changing locations around the globe.

 You can also find me on [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/alexandre-oliv/)